The 3rd (East Kent–The Buffs) Regiment

-The origins of the 3rd (The Buffs) Regiment of Foot dates back to 1665, when some Independent Companies went to the Netherlands to reinforce the Dutch in their struggle against Spain.
-The Holland Regiment on its return to England became the Buffs.
+The origins of the 3rd (The Buffs) Regiment of Foot dates back to 1665, when some independent companies drawn from the Train Bands of the City of London, served in the Netherlands to reinforce the Dutch in their struggle against Spain.
+The Holland Regiment (1665 – 1689) returned to England, where in 1708 became the Buffs (1708 – 1751).

-In 1751, it was numbered 3rd in the infantry order of precedence, and its nickname of The Buffs, taken from the colour of its uniform facings, was incorporated into its title.
+In 1751, it was numbered The 3rd (The Buffs) in the infantry order of precedence.
+Its nickname of The Buffs, taken from the colour of its uniform facings, was incorporated into its title.

 In 1782, the title East Kent was added, so that the regiment became The 3rd (East Kent – The Buffs) Regiment of Foot.